Mercymerine/News_recommendation_sytem_capstone_project/README.md

 # News Recommendation Sytem
 This project is a content-based news recommendation system built using Python and Streamlit.
 It recommends news articles to users based on a specific category they are interested in.
 The application utilizes a cosine similarity matrix to identify and recommend articles that are most similar to the user's preference.
+Basing on my dataset these are the categories that can be recommended:u.s news, comedy, parenting, world news, culture art, tech, sport, entertainment, politic, weird news, environment, education, crime, science, wellness, business, style beauty, food drink, medium, queer voice, home living, woman, black voice, travel.

 ## Features
   1. Category-Based Recommendations: Enter a category (e.g., politics, sports,